No sleep, a $5 meal: Samsung scion questioned for straight 22 hours

 The digital recording interrogation room, shown previously to reporters, has one table and about six chairs and is equipped with a closed-circuit television camera as well as a desktop computer and printer.
 An air purifier stands in the corner.

-The room has a one-way mirror through which proceedings can be seen unobserved from a neighbouring room.
+The room has a one-way mirror through which proceedings can be seen unobserved from a neighboring room.

 Lee will not be summoned for questioning again, a spokesman for the special prosecutors' office said.
 But he said prosecutors will decide soon whether to arrest him.